 Lincoln County RIII utilizes the National Weather Service's wind chill chart as a guide when determining whether to close school due to cold temperatures.
 Any time the calm temperature or wind chill temperature reaches the point at which exposed skin could experience frostbite, we will consider closing school.
 We keep students inside when the temperature is this low, so recess doesn't play into the decision.
 Keep in mind the wind chill chart is a guideline, not a rule.Early DismissalEarly dismissal is not an option we like to use unless conditions are expected to get worse throughout the day.
 This is primarily due to the fact that many parents work and the children are safer at school.
 Please try to have a plan in place to handle late starts and early dismissals.
 It is helpful if your children are aware of the plan.

 Your Understanding and Cooperation is AppreciatedFor every person who is happy with a weather-related decision, there is someone who is unhappy.
 We appreciate your understanding of the difficulties and the timing of our decisions.
 Your support in helping your child get to and from school safely on winter days is sincerely appreciated.Snow RoutesDuring the first few months of the school year the Director of Transportation determines snow routes for the year.
 These decisions are based on which roads are problematic to get buses in and out of.
 With snow routes, a designated rally point is determined, and that is where students will gather to meet the bus.
 Parents are informed of snow routes early in the school year.
 The snow route concept greatly assists the district in safely transporting youngsters in a timely manner.
 One of the most important parts of the snow route concept is parental help.
 On snow route days (and every day) it is important that children are properly dressed for the elements.
-When the schools and parents work as a team, the snow route process is most effective.Mark S. Penny, Ed.D.Superintendent of Schools
+When the schools and parents work as a team, the snow route process is most effective.I am honored and privileged to serve as your Superintendent of Schools.
+My focus and attention will always be to ensure the success and safety of the children of the Lincoln County R-III School District.Sincerely,Mark S. Penny, Ed.D.Superintendent of Schools